What is the H’art Accessible Arts Program?

-HAAP! is H’art Centre’s community-coordinated arts program for seniors who live in long-term care homes, including those who may experience isolation because of disabilities.
+HAAP! is H’art Centre’s community-coordinated arts program for seniors who live in long-term care homes, including those living with disabilities.
 Several times a week, trained artists and volunteers travel to long-term care homes across Kingston to deliver meaningful arts-based programming.

 How does it work?